 This method is different from the other methods I discussed above because it focuses on query (rather than product attribute) segmentation.

-This means you can segment “All Products” product group or specific product attribute segments into the buyer’s journey stages using search queries.
+This means you can segment “All Products” product group or specific product attribute segments into the buyer’s journey stages using relevant search queries.
 A few things you need to know about this method:

 Let’s explore each buyer stage in Google Shopping.